sarahmbrown-org/sarahmbrown-org.github.io/_academic/teaching.md

 pageloc: 3
 ---

-When I  the teach, I aim to engage learners in a conversation about the material.
+In my teaching, I aim to engage learners in a conversation about the material.
 I take care to practice the strategies for creating an inclusive computer science learning environment I learned in the [Carpentries instructor Training](http://carpentries.github.io/instructor-training/).